Buddhist crisis: May 1963

 A rarely enforced 1958 law—known as Decree Number 10—was invoked in May 1963 to prohibit the display of religious flags.
 This disallowed the flying of the Buddhist flag on Vesak, the birthday of Gautama Buddha.
 The application of the law caused indignation among Buddhists on the eve of the most important religious festival of the year, as a week earlier Catholics had been encouraged to display Vatican flags at a government-sponsored celebration for Diệm's brother, Archbishop Ngô Đình Thục, the most senior Catholic cleric in the country.
 On May 8, in Huế, a crowd of Buddhists protested against the ban on the Buddhist flag.
 The police and army broke up the demonstration by firing guns at and throwing grenades into the gathering, leaving nine dead.

 In response to the shootings in Huế, Buddhist leader Thích Trí Quang proclaimed a five-point "manifesto of the monks" that demanded freedom to fly the Buddhist flag, religious equality between Buddhists and Catholics, compensation for the victims' families, an end to arbitrary arrests, and punishment of the officials responsible.
-The request was formalized on 13 May, and talks began on 15 May.
+The request was formalized on May 13, and talks began on May 15.

 Diệm denied governmental responsibility for the incident.
-Instead, the president blamed the Viet Cong for the event.
-Diệm's Secretary of State Nguyen Dinh Thuan accused the Viet Cong of exploiting Buddhist unrest and declared that Diệm could not make concessions without fueling further demands.
+Instead, he blamed the VC for the event.
+Diệm's Secretary of State Nguyen Dinh Thuan accused the VC of exploiting Buddhist unrest and declared that Diệm could not make concessions without fueling further demands.
 The Vietnam Press, a pro-Diệm newspaper, published a government declaration confirming the existence of religious freedom and emphasizing the supremacy of the country's flag.
 Diệm's National Assembly affirmed this statement, but this did not placate the Buddhists.
 In one meeting, Diệm labeled the Buddhists "damn fools" for demanding something that according to him, they already enjoyed.
 The government press release detailing the meeting also used the expression "damn fools".
-On May 18, President Diệm agreed a modest compensation package of US$7000 for the families of the victims of the shootings in Huế.
+On May 18, Diệm agreed a modest compensation package of US$7000 for the families of the victims of the shootings in Huế.
 Diệm also agreed to dismiss those responsible for the shootings, but on the grounds that the officials had failed to maintain order, rather than any responsibility for the deaths of the protesters.
-He resolutely continued to blame the Viet Cong.
+He resolutely continued to blame the VC.

 On May 30, more than 500 monks demonstrated in front of the National Assembly in Saigon.
 The Buddhists had evaded a ban on public assembly by hiring four buses, packing them with monks, and closing the blinds.
 They drove around the city until the convoy stopped at the designated time and the monks disembarked.
 This was the first time an open protest had been held in Saigon against Diệm in his eight years of rule.
 They unfurled banners and sat down for four hours before disbanding and returning to the pagodas to begin a nationwide 48-hour hunger strike organized by the Buddhist patriarch Thich Tinh Khiet.